Spread of the corona virus in North MacedoniaCurrently: 52.9 new infections per day per 100,000 inhabitants

-The inhabitants of North Macedonia are still affected by the corona pandemic and the spread of the Sars-Covid-19 virus.
-The inhabitants of North Macedonia are also affected by the corona pandemic and the spread of the Sars-Covid-19 virus.
-By October 26th, 2020, 26954 infected persons and 919 deaths have been reported in the country.
-The first confirmed infections were reported on February 27th, 2020, which is the date of the official notification.
+By April 12th, 2021, 141844 infected persons and 4228 deaths have been reported in the country.
+The first confirmed infections were reported in March 2020, which is the date of the official notification.
 An additional 10-14 days are calculated for noticing one's own infection, the doctor's appointment, the laboratory test and, above all, the period from the infection until the first symptoms appear.
-The country reached its peak so far on October 22nd with 640 new infected persons.

 Weight and size